StraberryOctoSquid/StraberryOctoSquid/README.md

 ### Hi there 👋
+I am currently working on serverless functions and test test driven development with CareerFoundry.
 <!--
 **StraberryOctoSquid/StraberryOctoSquid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.